crush-157/serverless-saga/README.md

 _Note:_

-_Due to a recent change to the CLI, you need to create your app __before__ you can deploy to it.
+_Due to a recent change to the CLI, you need to create your app __before__ you can deploy to it, or __explicitly__ tell fn to create it as part of the deploy command.
 The tutorials may not have all caught up yet!:_

-To create the app:
+To create the app beforehand:

 `fn create app my-app`

+To create it on deploy:

+`fn deploy --create-app --app my-app`

-To deploy the function:
+To deploy a function to a pre-existing app:

 `fn deploy --app my-app`